AminaB/devops/full_devops/aws/aws-lift-shift-app-workload.md

   - ssh -i vprofile-prodd-key.pem ubuntu@54.90.182.183
   - systemctl status tomcat9
   -  ls /var/lib/tomcat9/
-- update ip to name mapping in Route 53 (in vagrant we use to use /etc/hosts file to map name to a VM ip, it is local)
+- update ip to name mapping in Route 53 (in vagrant we used to use /etc/hosts file to map name to a VM ip, it is local)
   - go to route 53 in aws console
   - create "hosted zone"
   - name : vprofile.in